-Castration removes hormone-producing organs.
-These hormones, also called sex hormones, induce a certain behavior in cats, such as infestations in cats or heat in the cat.
-If these messengers are missing, of course, the behavior of the cat changes, as well as their metabolism.
+What are the long term effects of castration?Castration removes hormone-producing organs.
+These hormones, also called sex hormones, induce a certain behaviour in cats, such as infestations in cats or heat.
+If these messengers are missing, of course, the cat’s behaviour changes, as well as their metabolism.
 That is why many cats gain weight after castration.
-Especially the male sex hormones increase the energy expenditure, so that after the castration a food change makes sense.
+Especially the male sex hormones increase the energy expenditure, so a food change makes sense after castration.